What is QuickTime Player?

 6.Once recording has stopped, you can watch it play back.
 If the recording is good, click on File and Save.
 Choose a save location for your media.

-7. Now that your media is done recording, you have some options.
-Small files can be loaded into Canvas or Seesaw directly.
-Large video files should either be uploaded to Google Drive or YouTube so students and other teachers can watch them.
+8. Small files can be loaded into Canvas or Seesaw directly.
+Large video files should either be uploaded to Canvas Studio, Google Drive, or YouTube (teachers only).
 If you want to edit your media, use iMovie.